Simón Bolívar: Political and military career

 By April 1806, Bolívar had returned to Paris and desired passage to Venezuela, where Venezuelan revolutionary Francisco de Miranda had just attempted an invasion with American volunteers.
 Britain's command of the sea after the 1805 Battle of Trafalgar obliged Bolívar to board an American ship in Hamburg in October 1806.
 Bolívar arrived in Charleston, South Carolina, in January 1807, and from there traveled to Washington, D.C., Philadelphia, New York City, and Boston.
-After six months in the United States, Bolívar returned to Philadelphia and sailed for Venezuela, where he arrived in June 1807.
+Bolívar then returned to Philadelphia and sailed for Venezuela, where he arrived in June 1807.
 He began to meet with other creole elites to discuss independence from Spain.
 Finding himself to be far more radical than the rest of Caracas high society, however, Bolívar occupied himself with a property dispute with a neighbor, Antonio Nicolás Briceño.

 In 1807–08, Napoleon invaded the Iberian peninsula and replaced the rulers of Spain with his brother, Joseph.
 This news arrived in Venezuela in July 1808.
 Napoleonic rule was rejected and Venezuelan creoles, though still loyal to Ferdinand VII of Spain, sought to form their own local government in place of the existing Spanish government.
 On 24 November 1808, a group of creoles presented a petition demanding an independent government to Juan de Casas, the Captain-General of Venezuela, and were arrested.
 Bolívar, though he did not sign the petition and thus was not arrested, was warned to cease hosting or attending seditious meetings.
 In May 1809, Casas was replaced by Vicente Emparán and his staff, which included Fernando Rodríguez del Toro.
 The creoles also resisted Emparán's government, despite his friendlier disposition towards them.